thoughtram/blog/_posts/2015-05-18-dependency-injection-in-angular-2.md

 }
 {% endhighlight %}

-To make things clear: `injectables` doesn't configure the instances that will be injected.
+To make things clear: `appInjector` doesn't configure the instances that will be injected.
 It creates a child injector's binding recipes.

 ## Conclusion